john-org/2-react-Intro/readme.md

 }
 ```

-Note: `tagline` cannot be destructured here because it is not part of the pirate prop.
+Note: `tagline` cannot be destructured from pirate because it is not part of the pirate prop.

 Comment out the class component and rewrite the functional component to mirror the class component: